kiptubei/RSS-scraper/README.md

 ## Instructions 🔧

-From your command line, first clone the project: LIKE SO:
+From your command line, first clone the project: LIKE SO AND SO:

 ```bash
 # Clone this repository